-If you can find a lender that works in your industry, that may help you in the approval process.
-This lender may know what’s needed to get your business approved for financing.
+If you can find a lender that works in your industry, that may help you in the SBA loan approval process.
+This lender may know what’s needed to get your business loan closing finalized.

 Lenders will evaluate your loan application to see if you’ll qualify for an SBA loan.
 However, the application still requires approval from the SBA.
-After all, the loans are guaranteed by the SBA, so they want to be confident that your business can responsibly repay the loan amount.
+After all, the loans are guaranteed by the SBA, so they want to be confident that your business can responsibly handle the repayment terms.

-The website of the SBA has a secure submission process that you can send the application and supporting documentation.
-Your lender will discuss other requirements that he or she may be familiar with.
+The SBA website has a secure submission process that you can send the application and supporting documentation.

 Here’s an abbreviated SBA loan requirement checklist:

 - How It Will Be Used

 - Credit History